hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 Each participant brings their own Elliptic Curve (EC) key pair (private and public).
 They share their public keys with all other participants while securing their private keys.
 Before the protocol begins, all participants agree on the cryptographic parameters (type of curve and what group of the pairing will be used for public-keys and signatures).
-A participant directory is built when initiating the protocol.
+A participant directory is built when initializing the protocol.
 This directory includes the number of participants, each participant’s EC public key, and the shares they own.

 Each participant generates portions of a secret share and distributes them among the other participants using the following process: